Tongliao: Geography and climate

 Tongliao spans latitude 42°15' – 45°41' and longitude 119°15' – 123°43', and borders Jilin province to the east, Liaoning to the south, Chifeng to the southwest, the Xilin Gol League to the west, and the Hinggan League to the north.
 Not far from Tongliao are silica sands.
 Tongliao has a total area of 59535 km2, accounting for 5.4% of Inner Mongolia's total.

 Tongliao's topography primarily consists of plains, though the northern stretch of the prefecture extends into the eastern foothills of the southern Greater Khingan.
 The central and eastern parts of the prefecture are marked by the plains of the Xiliao, Xinkai River (新开河), and Jiaolai rivers (教来河), collectively forming the Sanhe Plain (三河平原 (three rivers' plain)).
 The highest point in the prefecture is Tunte'er Peak (吞特尔峰), at 1444.2 m.

 Tongliao has a four-season, monsoon-influenced, continental steppe climate (Köppen BSk), with long, cold, windy, but dry winters, and hot, humid summers.
 Monthly mean temperatures range from −13.0 °C in January to 24.2 °C in July, with an annual mean of 7.11 °C. Much of the year's rainfall occurs from June to August, and even then dry and sunny weather dominates in the city.
 With monthly percent possible sunshine ranging from 57% in July to 78% in January, sunshine is abundant year-round, with 3,054 hours of bright sunshine annually.

 Subdivisions

 Demographics

-Ethnic groups in Tongliao, 2000 census.
+Ethnic groups in Tongliao, 2010 census.

 Transport

 Tongliao railway station is a railway hub in both Inner Mongolia and Northeast China.
 Tongliao-Beijing Railway conveniently connects the city with Beijing.
-There are also railways connecting Tongliao with Shenyang, Daqing and Jining.
+Jining–Tongliao railway connects Inner Mongolia.
+There are also railways connecting Tongliao with Shenyang and Daqing.
 State Highway 111, State Highway 303, State Highway 304 and State Highway 204 run through the city and extend to harbor cities such as Tianjin, Dalian, and Qinhuangdao.
 The city is served by Tongliao Airport.